 Benzene Exposure Lawyer

 Benzene is a colorless, flammable liquid that evaporates quickly when exposed to air.
 Benzene is one of the most widely used chemicals in the United States and is used mainly as a solvent or as a combining material for other chemicals.
 Studies have shown that benzene exposure can cause cancer, such as leukemia, as well as other health problems.
-If you or a loved one has suffered health problems as a result of exposure to benzene, contact the skilled Chicago benzene attorneys at Ankin Law Offices, LLC to learn more about your legal rights and remedies.
+If you or a loved one has suffered health problems as a result of exposure to benzene, contact the skilled Chicago benzene attorneys at Ankin Law, LLC to learn more about your legal rights and remedies.

 Request a FREE Case Evaluation